CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 371-374
    :lineno-start: 371

-After pinning down the values of :math:`beta` and :math:`q0`, we define target utility levels close to what is expected as an equilibrium outcome:
+After pinning down the values of :math:`\beta` and :math:`q_0`, we define target utility levels close to what is expected as an equilibrium outcome:

 .. literalinclude:: ../calibration/calib_main_func.py
    :language: python